Shirakumo/lichat-protocol/README.md

 In order to facilitate this, the server must now keep updates in storage, potentially indefinitely.
 The server is only required to keep updates of type `message`, but may keep other updates of type `channel-update` as well.
 Of each update stored, the server must store at least the fields `id`, `from`, `clock`, and `channel`.
 It may store additional fields, and it may also drop them.
 This means that the server is not required to fully keep update identity.

 A new update type called `search` is introduced.
-It is a `channel-update`, and holds two additional fields, `results`, and `query`.
+It is a `channel-update`, and holds three additional fields, `results`, `offset`, and `query`.
 The `query` field must hold a list of initargs, meaning alternating symbols and values to describe the keys to match.
 When the server receives a `search` update, it must proceed as follows:

 1. If the user is not in the named channel, a `not-in-channel` update is sent back and the request is dropped.
 1. It gathers a list of all recorded updates that were posted to the channel specified in the `search` update.